brevzin/cpp_proposals/2996_reflection/reflection.md

 * [*.#]{.pnum} If both operands are null reflection values, then they compare equal.
 * [*.#]{.pnum} Otherwise, if one operand is a null reflection value, then they compare unequal.
 * [*.#]{.pnum} Otherwise, if one operand is a reflection of a namespace alias, alias template, or type alias and the other operand is not a reflection of the same kind of alias, they compare unequal.
 [A reflection of a type and a reflection of an alias to that same type do not compare equal.]{.note}
-* [*.#]{.pnum} Otherwise, if both operands are reflections of a namespace alias, alias template, or type alias, then they compare equal if they are reflections of the same namespace alias, alias template, or type alias, respectively.
+* [*.#]{.pnum} Otherwise, if both operands are reflections of a namespace alias, alias template, or type alias, then they compare equal if their reflected aliases share the same name, are declared within the same enclosing scope, and alias the same underlying entity.
-* [*.#]{.pnum} Otherwise, if neither operand is a reflection of an evaluation, then they compare equal if they are reflections of the same entity.
+* [*.#]{.pnum} Otherwise, if neither operand is a reflection of a value, then they compare equal if they are reflections of the same entity.
-* [*.#]{.pnum} Otherwise, if one operand is a reflection of an evaluation and the other is not, then they compare unequal.
+* [*.#]{.pnum} Otherwise, if one operand is a reflection of a value and the other is not, then they compare unequal.
-* [*.#]{.pnum} Otherwise (if both operands are reflections of evaluations):
-  * [*.#.#]{.pnum} If both operands are reflections of evaluations of lvalues designating the same entity, then they compare equal.
-  * [*.#.#]{.pnum} Otherwise, if one operand is a reflection of an evaluation of an lvalue, then they compare unequal.
-  * [*.#.#]{.pnum} Otherwise, both operands reflect evaluations of rvalues; they compare equally if and only if both evaluations compute the same value of the same type.
+* [*.#]{.pnum} Otherwise, if both operands are reflections of values, then they compare equally if and only if they reflect the same value of the same type.
 * Otherwise the result is unspecified.
 :::